LeclercqTom/LeclercqTom/README.md

 <h1 align="center">Hi 👋, I'm Leclercq Tom</h1>
-<h3 align="center">I'm a student in second year of university bachelor of technology in computer science.
+<h3 align="center">I'm a student in third year of university bachelor of technology in computer science.
 I'm in an apprenticeship during two years in "Groupe CHANNEL POIDS LOURDS" company as a computer technician.</h3>

 - 🔭 I’m currently working on different kind of projects.

-- 🌱 I’m currently learning basics of cybersecurity
+- 🌱 I’m currently learning basics of network and I would like to learn basics of cybersecurity too.

 - 📫 How to reach me **tomleclercq2208@gmail.com**